Despite clemency, Oklahoma may execute Julius Jones this week, an expert explains why

 Dunham says this is the first execution in that state in nine years.

-Cox has waived his appeal rights. ”Since the reinstatement of the death penalty in 1976 through 2019, at least 149 defendants have been volunteers—approximately 10% of all executions,” Dunham tells Daily Kos.
+Cox has waived his appeal rights. ”Since the reinstatement of the death penalty in 1976 through 2019, at least 149 defendants have been “volunteers” [meaning they have also waived their rights to an appeal]—approximately 10% of all executions,” Dunham tells Daily Kos.

 Mississippi is still facing a lawsuit filed in 2015 by the Roderick & Solange MacArthur Justice Center on behalf of two inmates.
 The suit argues that Mississippi's lethal injection protocol is inhumane.